kirelagin/django-orderedmodel/README.md

 Example
 -------

 Suppose you have a django app called _testapp_.
-You would like to create an orderable model `TestModel`.
+You need an orderable model `TestModel`.

 **models.py**: